 - If your child is injured or becomes ill during the day we will immediately contact you and/or obtain medical treatment.
-It is therefore most important that we have your current address and telephone number, as well as any emergency contact number.

-- Could you please notify your class teacher or the Front Office if your child has any of the following conditions:

-- Bee sting allergy

-- Diabetes

-- > Epilepsy

-- Asthma - Any need for regular medication or precautions which need to be taken during school hours.
-We require a letter from a doctor if medication is to be taken at school. - > Significant long term health conditions require a health plan. - All medications, including asthma puffers, are to be stored in the First Aid room for monitoring and recording purposes. - Should your child contract an infectious disease such as measles, mumps (etc) please inform the school as soon as possible. - When your child has contracted an infectious disease she/he must be excluded from school for specific periods.
+It is therefore most important that we have your current address and telephone number, as well as any emergency contact number. - Could you please notify your class teacher or the Front Office if your child has any of the following conditions: - Bee sting allergy - Diabetes - Epilepsy - > Asthma - Any need for regular medication or precautions which need to be taken during school hours.
+We require a letter from a doctor or pharmacist if any medication is to be taken at school.
+This includes over the counter medication. - > Significant long term health conditions require a health plan. - All medications, including asthma puffers, are to be stored in the First Aid room for monitoring and recording purposes. - Should your child contract an infectious disease such as measles, mumps (etc) please inform the school as soon as possible. - When your child has contracted an infectious disease she/he must be excluded from school for specific periods.
 Periods of exclusion are as follows: